sfago2024/www/content/register.md

 +++

 Consider extending your stay!
-The AGO group hotel rate of $169 per night is available both before and after the convention dates, from June 23 through July 10.
+The AGO group hotel rate of $169 per night is available both before and after the convention dates, from June 27 through July 7, subject to availability.
 Before and after the convention, take the opportunity to enjoy San Francisco sights, neighborhoods, and restaurants, as well as sports events, museums, shopping, and concerts.
 And this year SF Pride is June 29–30, 2024.

 Please note that registration fees include bus transportation from the hotel to most convention venues, a $150–$200 value.
 While door-to-door bus service is provided whenever possible, at